 The next morning was kind of wet and rainy.

-It started to clear up later in the day and as I drove further north.
+It started to clear up later in the day and the further north I drove.

-I finally made it to the infamous Dudley’s Corner.
+I finally made it to the infamous Dudley's Corner (you'll definitely want to read about this place here).

 After Dudley's, I stopped and checked out the cool Iowa Welcome Center.